Australia’s energy markets are always fluctuating due to the many complex factors influencing the cost of electricity.

 Regardless of the pricing approach, Shell Energy’s electricity contracts do not have consumption restrictions, meaning if your business changes over the contracted term and you use more or less electricity than you expected, you won’t be penalised with higher prices or fees.

-Contracts like STEP Index and STEP Online may help your business manage market volatility.
-We understand that the options can feel overwhelming, and we are committed to helping our customers navigate this challenging time.
-Remember we are always happy to walk you through which contracting option is best for your business.
+Contracts like STEP Index and STEP Online may help your business manage market fluctuations.
+We understand that the options can feel overwhelming, and we are committed to helping you find the right contracting option for your business.

 Talk to your account manager, explore the Shell Energy website, or talk to your energy advisor for more information.

 Agree your electricity prices progressively over your contract period for more control over the electricity prices.

 Your electricity prices are the simple average of daily forward market prices calculated over a period of time to smooth out market highs and lows.

 1 Customer uses more than 500MWh per annum, per state.

 Learn how Shell Energy’s complimentary Network Tariff Optimisation review program may help your business unlock cost savings on your energy bill.

 Not all energy retailers are the same, which is why it is important to ensure your retailer is a good fit for your business.
 Learn what to consider when choosing the right energy retailer with these seven tips.